I Ching: Ten Wings

 Part of the canonization of the Zhou yi bound it to a set of ten commentaries called the Ten Wings.
 The Ten Wings are of a much later provenance than the Zhou yi, and are the production of a different society.
 The Zhou yi was written in Early Old Chinese, while the Ten Wings were written in a predecessor to Middle Chinese.
 The specific origins of the Ten Wings are still a complete mystery to academics.
 Regardless of their historical relation to the text, the philosophical depth of the Ten Wings made the I Ching a perfect fit to Han period Confucian scholarship.
 The inclusion of the Ten Wings reflects a widespread recognition in ancient China, found in the Zuo zhuan and other pre-Han texts, that the I Ching was a rich moral and symbolic document useful for more than professional divination.

-Arguably the most important of the Ten Wings is the Great Commentary (Dazhuan) or Xi ci, which dates to roughly 300 BCE.
+Arguably the most important of the Ten Wings is the Great Commentary (Dazhuan) or Xi ci, which dates to roughly 300 BC.
 (Note: The received text was rearranged by Zhu Xi.
 (Nielsen 2003)) The Great Commentary describes the I Ching as a microcosm of the universe and a symbolic description of the processes of change.
 By partaking in the spiritual experience of the I Ching, the Great Commentary states, the individual can understand the deeper patterns of the universe.
 Among other subjects, it explains how the eight trigrams proceeded from the eternal oneness of the universe through three bifurcations.
 The other Wings provide different perspectives on essentially the same viewpoint, giving ancient, cosmic authority to the I Ching.
 For example, the Wenyan provides a moral interpretation that parallels the first two hexagrams, 乾 and 坤, with Heaven and Earth, and the Shuogua attributes to the symbolic function of the hexagrams the ability to understand self, world, and destiny.
 Throughout the Ten Wings, there are passages that seem to purposefully increase the ambiguity of the base text, pointing to a recognition of multiple layers of symbolism.